Mt. Blane, West Face, Life Compass

 – Rose Pearson, New Zealand

 Editor’s Note: At the time that Harrington and Pearson climbed Mt.
-Blane, they were unaware of the location of several previous routes on this face.
+Blane, they were unaware of the location of several previous routes climbed in summer conditions on this face.
 (Current guidebooks provide limited information.)
 Their line was widely reported as a new route.
 However, with information from Raphael Slawinski and David P. Jones (who is working on an updated guidebook for the region), it became apparent that Life Compass followed much of the same line climbed by Heinz Kahl and Peter Schotten in 1957; Life Compass likely had a more difficult start than the 1957 route and then followed a significant variation to the left near the top.
 Kahl and Schotten are believed to have climbed the face in summer, while Harrington and Pearson climbed it in late April, using ice tools and crampons.